The Reflections Video Booth: Amplifying Student Voices at NYU

 The Design Process

-Collaboration: Communicating with the Marketing and Communications team, I ensured the vinyl design aligned with NYU’s brand and commencement graphics.
+Design Collaboration: Partnering with the Marketing and Communications team, I ensured the vinyl design aligned with NYU’s commencement graphics.

 (Left to right) NYU violet, medium violet 2, megenta, teal, blue, and yellow

-The accent colors and graduation caps represent the vibrant energy of NYU’s graduating students.
+The accent colors and graduation caps represent the unique and vibrant energy of NYU’s graduating students.

 (Right to left) first side panel, back panel, second side panel, and doorway